 Some sea turtles have been observed to live beyond their estimated lifespan, with one notable individual being exceptionally old.

-Temperature-Dependent Sex Determination In Most Sea, Turtles
+Temperature-Dependent Sex Determination in Sea Turtles

 Most sea turtles have temperature-dependent sex, implying that the sex of a baby turtle is determined by the temperature it experiences.